 Density distribution of the common infaunal bivalves, Macoma balthica and Ceastoderma edule, was studied along the Murman coast of the Barents Sea during 2002-2010.
-Our sampling programme covered two scales of abundance variability – geographic heterogeneity of mean bivalve density and patterns of spatial arrangement of individuals within the tidal beds.
+Our sampling program included two scales of abundance variability – geographic heterogenety of mean bivalve density at different sites and patterns of spatial arrangement of individuals within the tidal beds.
 In both species abundance was mostly higher in West Murman in contrast to East Murman.
-Highest densities of Macoma balthica reaching 1535 ind. m-2 were observed in the Kola Bay.
-Cerastoderma edule was less abundant and its density rarely exceeded 10 ind. m-2 in all but one site where 282 ind. m-2 was registered.
+Highest density of Macoma balthica reaching 1535 ind. m-2 was observed in the Kola Bay.
+Cerastoderma edule was less abundant, its density rarely exceeded 10 ind. m-2 in all but one site, where 282 ind. m-2 was registered.
 Patterns of spatial arrangement of individuals were site-specific in both species, and all three distribution types (uniform, random and aggregated) were detected.
 Reconstruction of abundance distribution across species geographic ranges revealed that both range shapes does not match “abundant-centre” pattern, having features of ramped north in Macoma balthica and ramped south in Cerastoderma edule.

 Keywords: Cerastoderma edule; cockle; Macoma balthica, Barents sea, spatial distribution, abundance, microdistribution